DevonHope/W21-COMP4107-Project-Grootslang/README.md

 ## To-do

-- [ ] Research things about WFC and its possibilities on CNN or GAN
+- [ ] Research things about WFC and its possibilities on CNN, GAN or RNN

 ## Progress